DIGI-VUB/recogito/README.md

 ### Installation

+- For regular users, install the package from your local CRAN mirror `install.packages("recogito")`
-- For installing the package
+- For installing the development version of this package: `remotes::install_github("DIGI-VUB/recogito")`

+Look to documentation of the functions

 ```
-remotes::install_github("DIGI-VUB/recogito")
+help(package = "recogito")
 ```

 ### DIGI